mhornstein/DK-NLP/src/frontend/README.md

 node scripts/ng_wrapper.js serve --port 4300 --serverUri 127.0.0.1:3500
 ```

+Please note that the script needs to be ran from the root folder of the component, i.e. `src/frontend/`.

 ## Testing

 Testing for this application is done using [Karma](https://karma-runner.github.io/latest/index.html), with the following test coverage: